Double Traversals in Boundary Subaisles: Implications for Two-Block Layouts: Introduction

 \section{Introduction}

-The order picking problem asks for the shortest route through a warehouse that visits all item locations.
+The order picking problem asks for the shortest route through a warehouse that visits all required item locations.
 Dynamic programming algorithms for rectangular layouts have been developed for two cross-aisles \cite{ratliff1983order} and generalized to larger warehouses \cite{roodbergen2001routing, pansart2018exact}, based on a restricted set of subaisle edge configurations. \citet{revenant2025note} proved that in single-block warehouses, minimal routes can always be found without double traversals, establishing a strict condition under which double edges are unnecessary.

-Building on this, our recent work \cite{dunn2025double} generalized the analysis to warehouses of arbitrary size.
-Inspired by the framework of \citet{revenant2025note}, we showed that while double edges may occur in minimal routes, they are never required for cross-aisle connectivity.
-In this paper, we strengthen this result by proving that no double edges of any kind are required in the upper and lower subaisles of a rectangular warehouse with at least two aisles.
-This advances the strict conditions of \citet{revenant2025note}, which were previously limited to single-block warehouses, to specific subaisles in warehouses of any size.
-This property further allows us to establish a unified structural result in which double traversals are not required for single-block warehouses with any number of aisles and for two-block warehouses with more than one aisle.
-This establishes an entirely new strict condition for two-block warehouses, extending the theory beyond what is known from \citet{revenant2025note} and \citet{dunn2025double}.
+Building on this, our recent work \cite{dunn2025double} generalized this analysis to rectangular warehouses of arbitrary size.
+By proposing a transformation framework for the underlying graph representation, we showed that while double edges may still occur in minimal routes, they are never required for cross-aisle connectivity, and that any minimal route can be represented with only single edges connecting components.
+However, that result left open the question of when non-connecting double edges are structurally unavoidable, particularly in multi-block layouts.

+In this paper, we close this remaining gap for the most practically relevant layouts.
+We prove that no double edges of any kind are required in the boundary subaisles of a rectangular warehouse with at least two non-empty aisles.
+Since single-block and two-block layouts consist only of such boundary subaisles, this yields a unified strict condition under which optimal routes never require double traversals in \emph{any} single-block layout and in all two-block layouts with more than one aisle.
+This establishes an entirely new strict result for two-block warehouses and consolidates the earlier single-block condition within a broader structural framework.

+Beyond their structural interest, these results have direct algorithmic implications.
+Dynamic programming algorithms for rectangular warehouses \cite{ratliff1983order, roodbergen2001routing, pansart2018exact} and edge-based mathematical programming formulations \cite{goeke2021modeling} enumerate six vertical edge configurations at each subaisle, causing the total number of candidate configurations to grow combinatorially with warehouse size.
+By eliminating the double-traversal configuration from boundary subaisles, our results reduce this combinatorial space warehouse-wide for single-block and two-block layouts, and at every boundary subaisle for larger multi-block layouts.